Using Audiobooks and Podcasts to Adapt to Hearing Aids

 Audiobooks

-- Streaming Services: Platforms like Audible, Google Play Books, and Libby offer a vast selection of audiobooks for purchase or borrowing.
-You can explore a wide range of genres from fiction to non-fiction, self-help to science fiction.
+- Streaming Services: Platforms like Audible, Google Play Books, and Libby offer vast audiobook libraries.

 Podcasts